PennController/penncontroller.github.io/core-concepts/1_experiment.md

 + Special commands: Used within a trial, but not called on an element.

-By default, all global commands begin with the prefix `PennController.` in order to avoid naming conflicts with other JavaScript modules, and the `newX()` and `getX()` functions have the prefix `PennController.Elements.` For example, [`PennController.newTrial`]({{site.baseurl}}/commands/global-commands/newtrial){:target="_blank"}
+By default, all global commands begin with the prefix `PennController.` in order to avoid naming conflicts with other JavaScript modules.
+In addition, the `newX()` and `getX()` functions have the prefix `PennController.Elements.` For example, [`PennController.newTrial`]({{site.baseurl}}/commands/global-commands/newtrial){:target="_blank"}
 is a global command that creates a trial.

 The global command
 [`PennController.ResetPrefix(null)`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
-removes this `PennController.(Elements.)` prefix for all subsequent calls of a global command and instances of the `newX` or `getX()` functions.
+removes the `PennController.(Elements.)` prefix for all subsequent calls of a global command and instances of the `newX` or `getX()` functions.
 You can also pass a string instead of `null`, which resets the prefix to the given string.

 **We recommend calling**
 [`PennController.ResetPrefix(null)`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
-**at the start of every experiment script** for readability and convenience.
+**at the start of every experiment script for readability and convenience**.

 + Without removing the prefix
     <pre><code class="language-javascript">